+The lighted onboard power button has the same behavior as the front panel power button connected via the front panel header.
+The onboard power button does NOT remove standby power.
+This button is intended for use at integration facilities for testing purposes.
 The power button on the front panel is recommended for all other instances of turning the computer on or off.
 To turn the computer off using the onboard power button, keep the button pressed down for three seconds.
-Figure 8 shows the location of the onboard power button.